The-Collaboratory/the-collaboratory.github.io/scraping/README.md

 Your README should include:

-- A high-level description of your approach
+- A high-level description of your approach, and potentially alternative approaches that you tried.
 - Documentation of assumptions your code makes (Eg, "if more than 10,000 records were published on one day the scraper would only get the first 10,000.")
 - Evaluation of the success.
 (How many records & how many fields were you able to scrape out of presumed total possible).